 \end{lem} \begin{proof} Since frames in the FIFO $i \to j$ are numbered according to the sender's clock, we have

 that is, $\tsend^k$ is the earliest time at which frame $k$ is in the FIFO from $i$ to $j$.
 Since the floor function is right continuous, this gives equation~\eqref{eqn:tsend}.
 Similarly, we have

-and this implies equation~\eqref{eqn:trec}, and the logical latency follows. \end{proof} Unlike the physical latency $\trec - \tsend$, the logical latency $\theta_j(\trec^k) - \theta_i(\tsend^k)$ does not change over time.
+which is the first time $t$ at which the lowest-numbered frame in the FIFO is number $k+1$, and therefore this is the time at which frame $k$ has just left the FIFO, and hence has just arrived at the destination.
+This implies equation~\eqref{eqn:trec}, and the logical latency follows. \end{proof} Unlike the physical latency $\trec - \tsend$, the logical latency $\theta_j(\trec^k) - \theta_i(\tsend^k)$ does not change over time.
 Note also that the logical latency is an integer.
 Since the logical latency is constant, we can conclude that every multiclock network is a logical synchrony network; more precisely, the logical latencies defined by the multiclock network satisfy the same properties as those of a logical synchrony network.